tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/windows-commands.md

 `edit filename`

-Powershell command that ead the last few lines of file
+Powershell command that displays the last few lines of file

 `Get-Content filename`